 - easy and simple to execute

-- can be part of a DASH diet, Mediterranean diet, and Mind diet eating plan
+- can be part of a DASH diet, Mediterranean diet, post stent diet and Mind diet eating plan

 Eggs, Cholesterol and Heart Health

 Eggs are a nutritious food that contains high-quality protein, essential vitamins, and minerals.
 One large egg contains about 186 mg of cholesterol, which is found in the yolk.